 15th October 2018 - Deadline for local authorities to submit a bid to the DfE

-Spring 2019 - Deadline for proposer groups to submit their application
+30th September 2019 (midday) - Deadline for proposer groups to submit their application

-To find out more about this process, click here.
+You can find out more information about this process here.

 New Schools Network supports groups applying to open special and alternative provision free schools.